craftcms/docs/docs/5.x/upgrade.md

 Visit **Settings** &rarr; **Entry Types** to check if any handles appear to have collided in this way, then review and update templates as necessary.
 :::

-#### Consolidating Fields

-We plan to introduce a console command to handle merging similar fields.
-There is no harm in running your project with extra fields for a time after upgrading.

 ### Eager-Loading

 [Eager-loading](development/eager-loading.md) has been dramatically simplified for most sites.
 You no longer need to tell Craft which relational fields to load via the `.with()` query method—instead, call `.eagerly()` on any query that _may_ result in an N+1 problem to automatically trigger eager-loading: